 There's more to it than meets the eye!

 To be fair, NLP is rarely explained in such a simplistic way in face to face encounters person to person.
 That explanation is mainly used in the 'what is nlp? pages of webites (I've used it in mine).
-That is not to say there aren't practitioners and trainers who have little motivation to go beyond a superficial understanding of their subject.
-In some cases they are just not interested and others are just unable to put their finger on exactly what it is.
+That is not to say there aren't some practitioners who are aren't interested in looking any deeper, even some NLP trainers have little motivation to go beyond a superficial understanding of their subject.
+In some cases they are just not interested and those that have looked into it more deeply are still unable to put their finger on exactly what it is.